ZahraMA99/Mastering-JavaScript-in-20-Days/Day12.md

 #### trim() method:
 - is a built-in string method that is used to remove whitespace characters from both the beginning and the end of a string.
 Whitespace characters include spaces, tabs, and newline characters.

+### Validation. *Read from chatGbt*
+- Validation involves checking whether data conforms to certain rules, constraints, or expectations before it is used further in the application.

+## Equality :notes: